Table of Contents

 Redirecting Logged Out Users

-When a user hasn't visited your site for a while they won't have a cookie set.
-You'll want to override the default HelpDocs team password login page with a redirect to your own app.
-Something like this in Settings > Code > Javascript should work:
+When a user hasn't visited your site for a while, their cookie expires.
+You might want to override the default HelpDocs team password login page with a redirect to your own app.

 <script type="text/javascript">